 - Learn how to create a timeline for your training program (for BuroHappold, this meant 4 2-hour sessions of hands-on training with a BIM coordinator)

-- Learn how to construct training models
+- Learn how to construct training materials and best practice manuals

 - Learn how to open the lines of communication between the engineer and the BIM coordinator to set up follow-up training as necessary